GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 | `is_global_code_owner` | Whether the given email is configured as a global code owner.
 Note that if the email is configured as global code owner, but the email is not resolvable (see `is_resolvable` field), the user is not a code owner.
 | `is_owned_by_all_users` | Whether the the specified path in the branch is owned by all users (aka `*`).
 | `annotation` | Annotations that were set for the user.
 Contains only supported annotations (unsupported annotations are reported in the `debugs_logs`).
 Sorted alphabetically.
 | `debug_logs` | List of debug logs that may help to understand why the user is or isn't a code owner.
+Full debug logs are only returned for callers that have the [Check Code Owner](#checkCodeOwner) or the [Administrate Server](../../../Documentation/access-control.html#capability_administrateServer) global capability, for other callers the debug logs are limited.
 This information is purely for debugging and the output may be changed at any time.
 This means bot callers must not parse the debug logs.

 ---